Cyber-Syndicates/cybersyndicates.com/content/post/top-red-team-tips.md

 This brings me to our subject, recently I had put a ton of time into thinking out red team architecture and wanted to share.
 This will cover security and tips for a successful engagement.
 While some of this may seem “excessive”, you have to take this type of work very serious as you will be holding the keys to the kingdom of your company or target!
 With data dumps like shadow brokers apparently owning the equation group (Not here to say that’s true or valid data) nothing is safe and we must reduce our risk and only expose limited attack surface just as we help our clients.
 ****
 **1. CLI Logging of All Operator Terminals:**
 You may be thinking why in world would I need this level of fidelity and data?
 Well, a really good buddy of mine [@sixdub](https://www.sixdub.net/) let me on to this a year or so ago for a potential integrity and data preservation method for potential discrepancies or de-conflictions.
 I’m taking this opportunity to push this forward on some of our first OP’s.
-Bellow is a tool built for just the right solution:
+Below is a tool built for just the right solution:

 > Find the setup here: